Montana/skip-detection/README.md

 # skip-detection
-Python script I wrote for skip detection when ripping Vinyls to digital format.
+Python script I wrote for skip detection when ripping Vinyls to digital format with live results.